zackziman/COVID-19_Mask-Analysis/README.md

-## Studying the Effectiveness of Contact Tracing on reducing COVID-19 Hospitalization in Maryland
+## Studying the Effectiveness of Masks in reducing COVID-19 Death Rate
+---
+Data was collected from the New York Times United States Covid Database.
+I have attached a powerpoint discussing my findings as well as the tableau workbook.